 While many people think of the dandelion (Taraxacum officinale) as a pesky weed, it is packed full of vitamins A, B, C, and D, as well as minerals, such as iron, potassium, and zinc.
-Dandelion leaves can be used to add flavour to salads, sandwiches, and teas.
+Dandelion leaves can be used to add flavor to salads, sandwiches, and teas.
 Dandelion Root can be used in some coffee substitutes, and the flowers are used to make wines.
 (5)

 Dandelion stems are capped by bright yellow flowers.
 The grooved leaves funnel rain to the root.
 Dandelion flowers open with the sun in the morning and close in the evening or during gloomy weather.
 The dark brown roots are fleshy and brittle and are filled with a white milky substance that is bitter and slightly smelly.
 (5)